ysard/mi_remote_database/README.md

 like shown in the next section.
 Other formats can be easily implemented by someone who needs it.

+Filtering brand names is possible by using `--brands` argument:

+    $ python -m src db_export -d 1 --brands Fujitsu,Sony -f flipper
+    ...
+    Nb brands: 2
+    Nb models: 10
+    Unique patterns: 382

+Note: Currently, its only for the `flipper` export.

 ## TV Kill Android app

 Export IR codes for one device type to the format of [TVKILL](https://github.com/42SK/TVKILL/) Android app.